inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 .. image:: /static/general/icon_zoomnext.*  Zoom Next
 ==========================================  ============

-23. :guilabel:`Click` *zoom In*, draw a box (click and drag) over your country.
+23. Click the Zoom In button and draw a box (click and drag the mouse) over your country.

-24. :guilabel:`Click` *Pan Map*, shift the map so your country is in the centre of the screen.
+24. Click the Pan Map button and drag the map so that your country is in the centre of the screen.

 ..
-Note:: If you make a mistake in your zooming, use *Zoom Last* tool.
+Note:: If you make a mistake in your zooming, click the Zoom Last button to go back.

-25. Navigate to your own house or work
+25. Navigate to your own house or workplace.

 **Indonesia**